-Mpilonhle, an isiZulu word meaning “a good life”, is a South African community-based organization founded in 2006 based in King Cetshwayo District of northern KwaZulu-Natal Province.
-It is dedicated to identifying and implementing innovative solutions for the health and social problems faced by youth in South Africa, especially impoverished youth living in rural areas.
+Mpilonhle, an isiZulu word meaning “a good life”, is a South African community-based organization that was founded in 2006 and is based in King Cetshwayo District of northern KwaZulu-Natal Province.
+Mpilonhle is dedicated to identifying and implementing innovative solutions for the health and social problems faced by youth in South Africa, especially impoverished youth living in rural areas.

-The end of apartheid and the advent of a democratically-elected government in 1994 brought political and social rights to the majority of the population that had been denied these rights for so long.
-But it did not end the inequality and poverty that resulted from hundreds of years of oppression.
-Adding to the burden faced by the newly democratic country was the explosion of the HIV epidemic, with South Africa remaining among the countries most severely affected by the epidemic.
+The end of apartheid and the emergence of a democratically-elected government in 1994 brought political and social rights to the majority of the population that had been denied these rights for so long.
+However, it did not end the inequality and poverty that resulted from hundreds of years of oppression.
+Adding to the burden faced by the newly democratic country was the explosion of the HIV epidemic, with South Africa remaining among the countries most severely affected.

-With initial funding from Oprah’s Angel Network and the Charlize Theron Africa Outreach Project, Mpilonhle began its activities in October 2007.
-Initial activities were focused on providing comprehensive health services to youth in schools though the use of mobile health units, including provision of HIV testing and reproductive health services.
-In the ensuing 7 years, Mpilonhle has provided health services to more than 100,000 children and adolescents, including providing HIV voluntary counseling and testing to 40,000 youth, of whom 75% have accepted testing.
-It has been recognized as one of the most innovative public health initiatives in South Africa, and its school health programme has provided a model for the recently launched school health programme of the South Africa Department of Health, which is one of the three pillars of the re-engineering primary health care initiative of the DOH.
+With initial funding from Oprah’s Angel Network and the Charlize Theron Africa Outreach Project, Mpilonhle began its activities in October of 2007.
+Initial activities were focused on providing comprehensive health services to youth in schools through the use of mobile health units, including the provision of HIV testing and reproductive health services.
+Since then, Mpilonhle has provided health services to tens of thousands of children and adolescents in northern KwaZulu-Natal, including over 25,000 youth in the King Cetshwayo and uMkhanyakude Districts since 2017.
+It has been recognized as one of the most innovative public health initiatives in South Africa, and the school health programme has provided a model for the recently launched school health programme of the South Africa Department of Health, which is one of the three pillars of the re-engineering primary health care initiative of the DOH.